sethaj/mlibdocs/style.md

 ### Files and IO

-When possible, pass a block to ''File#open'' or ''File#new'' -- the file will automatically be closed at the end of the block.
+When possible, pass a block to `File#open` or `File#new` -- the file will automatically be closed at the end of the block.

 ~~~ ruby
   File.open('myfile.txt') do |f|